Watcharavit/ProgMeth/README.md

-# Repositories of all programming methodology lab
+# Hello
-programming methodology course lab 2020/2, computer engineering at Chulalongkorn university
+This is a repositories for all of the programming methodology course lab 2020/2, computer engineering at Chulalongkorn university
+If you are my junior from computer engineering, Chulalongkorn.
+ENJOY!!
+HOPE THE PROF. DOESN'T CHANGE LAB MUCH (add a star if you like this repo).